celsworth/octolux/doc/MQ.md

 In the following, "boolean" can be any of the following to mean true: `1`, `t`, `true`, `y`, `yes`, `on`.
 Anything else is interpreted as false.

-  * `octolux/cmd/ac_charge` - send this a boolean to enable or disable AC charging.
-This is taking energy from the grid to charge; this does not need to be on to charge from solar.
+* `octolux/cmd/ac_charge` \- send this a boolean to enable or disable AC charging\.
+This is taking energy from the grid to charge; this does not need to be on to charge from solar\.
-  * `octolux/cmd/forced_discharge` - send this a boolean to enable or disable forced discharging.
-This is only useful if you get paid for export and the export rate is high.
-Normally, this should be off; this is *not* related to normal discharging operation.
+* `octolux/cmd/forced_discharge` \- send this a boolean to enable or disable forced discharging\.
+This is only useful if you get paid for export and the export rate is high\.
+Normally\, this should be off; this is *not* related to normal discharging operation.
-  * `octolux/cmd/discharge_pct` - send this an integer (0-100) to set the discharge rate.
-Normally this is 100% to enable normal discharge.
-If you have another cheap electricity source and want the inverter to stop supplying electricity, setting this to 0 will do that.
+* `octolux/cmd/discharge_pct` \- send this an integer \(0\-100\) to set the discharge rate\.
+Normally this is 100% to enable normal discharge\.
+If you have another cheap electricity source and want the inverter to stop supplying electricity\, setting this to 0 will do that\.
-  * `octolux/cmd/charge_pct` - send this an integer (0-100) to set the charge rate.
-This probably isn't terribly useful, but if you want to limit AC charging to less than the full 3600W, use this to do it.
+* `octolux/cmd/charge_pct` \- send this an integer \(0\-100\) to set the charge rate\.
+This probably isn't terribly useful\, but if you want to limit AC charging to less than the full 3600W\, use this to do it\.

 So for example, you could do;